 This project is numbered 0.5 because it is intended in part as a warm-up for project 1.
-Project 1 will also have a buggy program to audit and attack, but project's 1 has more independent pieces, multiple binary input formats, and requires a wider variety of attack techniques.
+Project 1 will also have a buggy program to audit and attack, but project 1 has more independent pieces, multiple binary input formats, and requires a wider variety of attack techniques.
 Project 1 will also have extra requirements such as threat modeling and repairing vulnerabilities.
 This project concentrates on just auditing and attack construction in a more circumscribed context, since we've observed these can be the most challenging new skills in security.
+Also while the code auditing and attacking in this project are done in a group, Project 1 will require you to do similar tasks individually.
+So you should think about how to structure your collaboration so that everyone in the group can practice and improve these skills.

 BCBASIC is a limited dialect of BASIC, mixing some features of historical BASICs with some more modern decisions.
 It only supports two general data types: integers (64 bit, signed), and arrays of integers.
 (Strings also exist, but they can only be printed.)
 BCBASIC has a reasonable set of arithmetic operators, but its syntax doesn't allow complex expressions.
 For instance a single line of code can only do one arithmetic operation.
 Most places in the syntax support only a "simple expression" that can be an integer constant (decimal only) or an integer variable.
-BCBASIC's arrays do have some nice features (like Perl and Python): they automatically grow as needed, and can be indexed backwards with negative indexes.
+On the other hand, BCBASIC's arrays have some nice features, like Perl and Python: they automatically grow as needed, and can be indexed backwards with negative indexes.

 One aspect of BCBASIC that is archaic now is its control flow: BCBASIC has only "unstructured" control-flow, in contrast to the structured control flow of if statements and loops standard in almost all modern languages.
 The only control flow operations in BCBASIC are unconditional and conditional versions of the "goto" statement, which can transfer control to any numbered line.
 In fact it might be that the only language you've studied with control flow like BCBASIC's is assembly language.
 There are also no subroutines or functions.
-You do not have to write line numbers explicitly, but a good practice is to write line numbers on all the lines that will be targets of goto, and to choose a sparse numbering so that you don't have to renumber when if you insert new statements later.
+You do not have to write line numbers explicitly, but a good practice is to write line numbers on all the lines that will be targets of goto, and to choose a sparse numbering so that you don't have to renumber when you insert new statements later.
 We've included some example BCBASIC programs you can read to get a feel for how the language works.

 When you get to the point of trying out attacks, please use our supplied binary for doing so.
 This binary has been compiled in a way to disable defenses against certain attacks, and using the exact same binary makes the results more consistent.
-Though you should be able to understand vulnerabilities at the source code level, you will have the easiest time convincing us of the vulnerabilities you have found if they work the same way as our CSE Labs Ubuntu reference systems.
+Though you should be able to understand vulnerabilities at the source code level, you will have the easiest time convincing us of the vulnerabilities you have found if they work the same way as our CSE Labs Ubuntu 22.04 reference systems, like the lab workstations.

-Specifically, the command we used to compile the bcimgview binary was:
+Specifically, the command we used to compile the bcbasic binary was: